-The CVRD is developing Cowichan 2050, a regional, integrated planning strategy that involves new levels of consultation and collaboration between local governments (staff and elected officials) and communities in the region.
+In 2018, the CVRD released Cowichan 2050, a regional, integrated planning strategy that involves new levels of consultation and collaboration between local governments (staff and elected officials) and communities in the region.

-The strategy is providing a comprehensive overview of the social, environmental, and economic forces shaping the region.
-It will also provide insights into how local governments within the Cowichan Valley can best collaborate with regional stakeholders and partners to better manage the growth of our region.
+The strategy provides a comprehensive overview of the social, environmental, and economic forces shaping the region.
+It also provides insights into how local governments within the Cowichan Valley can best collaborate with regional stakeholders and partners to better manage the growth of our region.

-Economic Development Cowichan has been actively involved with the creation of Cowichan 2050, which is both a regional planning framework and a commitment for the various jurisdictions within the boundaries of the CVRD to work together more effectively.
+Economic Development Cowichan was actively involved with the creation of Cowichan 2050, which is both a regional planning framework and a commitment for the various jurisdictions within the boundaries of the CVRD to work together more effectively.

 Click here for the complete backgrounder…

 The Cowichan 2050 Framework received an honourable mention at the UBCM’s Excellence in Governance awards.
 It is acknowledged as a leading-edge policy tool for collaborative and regional decision-making.
 To view the final documents and learn more about the strategy click here

 Receive a notification for updated news and events.